-Since 2018 the Programme Self Evaluation Questions have been extended into a Curriculum 2021 Alignment Toolkit to provide programme teams with guidance and support on how to ensure their programmes reflect the Liverpool Hallmarks and Graduate Attributes.
+Since 2018 the Programme Self Evaluation Questions have been extended into a Liverpool Curriculum Framework Alignment Toolkit to provide programme teams with guidance and support on how to ensure their programmes reflect the Liverpool Hallmarks and Graduate Attributes.
 Use the following sections to access whichever elements of the toolkit are relevant to you.

 What do I need to do?